 Reference Librarians & Chat with a Librarian Service

 Contact the Reference Department at 724-658-6659, ext.
 108 or 109.
 Email email@example.com.

 The reference librarians are here to assist you with your reference and resource requests!
 We will answer questions that require a moderate amount of research, covering a variety of topics including historical research, schoolwork, reader’s advisory, consumer and health information, job search resources, and general reference questions.
 All requests will be answered to the best of the staff’s ability as quickly as possible.

 We can respond by email at firstname.lastname@example.org and phone/fax.
 Please indicate your preferred method when contacting us.

-Use the chat box below.
-If New Castle librarians are not staffing this 24/7 service right now, you will be connected to another librarian who will help you.
-If your question is specifically for New Castle Public Library, you will get a faster response by calling 724-658-6659 or emailing firstname.lastname@example.org.
+Use the chat link below for this free live chat service where librarians answer questions 24/7.
+(If your question is specifically for New Castle Public Library, you will get a faster response by calling 724-658-6659 or emailing email@example.com.)

 The reference department at New Castle Public Library will proctor exams for students, depending on the availability of the department.

 Please call the reference department at 724-658-6659 ext.
 108 or 109 to schedule a time to take the exam.
 Proctor exams and information/instructions can be emailed to firstname.lastname@example.org, or can be faxed to the attention of the reference department at 724-658-9012.

 There is a $15 charge for proctoring exams, regardless of length.
 The student must pay prior to taking the exam, and can pay in cash or a check made out to New Castle Public Library.